lsst-dm/dmtn-056/design.rst

 in different :ref:`Collections <Collection>`.
 An example is a ``calexp`` for a particular visit and CCD produced in different processing runs (with each processing run thus being a :ref:`Collection`).

+A :py:class:`DatasetLabel` is a opaque, lightweight :ref:`DatasetRef` that is easier to construct; it just holds POD values that identify :ref:`DataUnits <DataUnit>` and a :ref:`DatasetType`.

 Storing the :ref:`Datasets <Dataset>` themselves, as opposed to information about them, is the responsibility of the :ref:`Datastore`.